 Are we countercultural?

-“Do you have the faith to act on God’s promises, even if some of them will not be fulfilled until the end of history?
+I hope and trust that God will give us the faith and courage to be countercultural!“Do you have the faith to act on God’s promises, even if some of them will not be fulfilled until the end of history?
 Jeremiah…made a major life decision based on what God promised to do seven decades later….Some Christians move into the city.
 On purpose.
 Some Christians feed the homeless or tutor…Some Christians reach across ethnic and economic barriers to form friendships….Some Christians give away 10 percent of their income—or more….All these behaviors seem strange to the pagan mind.
 The strongest countercultural movement in twenty-first century America will be the church of Jesus Christ.”
 (Courage to Stand, p.159-160)

 Tim Keller is the pastor of Redeemer Presbyterian Church in NYC.